 I shop at Sprouts Market for the majority of my groceries.
 They have a great produce department, a decent bulk bin section, a good health and beauty section, and the prices are awesome.

 I get certain things at Trader Joe’s because they have great deals on packaged staple items, like soy milk and nut butters.

 I shop at Whole Foods because they have a ton of variety, a good produce department and lots of bulk bin items.

 I shop at my local co-op once in a while when I’m in the area.
 They have an orgasmic bulk bin section, including bulk herbs and spices, a fantastic local produce section, bulk dish soap and hand soap, and lots of local products.
-The co-op I shop at is more expensive than other grocery stores, but I like to support them and I know that I get quality products when I shop there.
+The co-op where I shop is more expensive than other grocery stores, but I like to support them and I know that I’m getting quality products when I shop there.

 I get my water at a health food store that specializes in purified water.

 I hit up my Farmer’s Market as often as I can because in my book, there is no better way to spend grocery money than by giving it directly to the farmers in exchange for vibrant, fresh and in season local produce.
 It’s a win-win.

 I know it can be a pain in the ass to go to a few different stores to get the grocery shopping done.
 I get it.
 But I encourage you to buck up, put on your big person britches and think of it as an investment in your health.
 You can’t make healthy plant based meals without the right ingredients.
 Think of grocery shopping as part of your self-care routine and try to have fun with it.